 Over the last five years, global hunger has steadily increased.
 In October 2020, the Norwegian Nobel Committee turned the world’s attention to this crisis by awarding the World Food Programme.

 This year’s Goalkeeper’s Report from the Bill & Melinda Gates Foundation suggests we may have lost 25 years worth of developmental progress in only 25 weeks due to COVID-19.

-As the global community continues to adjust to the daily challenges presented by the COVID-19 pandemic, we at The Hunger Project remain committed to slowing its spread and mitigating its impact.
+As the global community continues to adjust to the daily challenges presented by the COVID-19 pandemic, we at The Hunger Project remain committed to mitigating its impact.
 The core tenets of our work are as relevant as ever.
-We...
+We continue to support...